RAPSNX/dotfiles/docs/nix-lang.md

 Prev is the package before this overlay, may after some other overlays from upstream.

 This overlay function will be executed while instantiating `<nixpkgs>`, `prev` is the `pkgs` instance with correct `system`, before the overlay is applied.

+## Update custom packages (derivation)

+1. Bump version, set all `hash`es to empty sting `""`.
+2. Build module, and wait until nix will fail and output the first `hash`.
+Continue with the second.

+Mind also the language specific `hash`es for example `vendorHash` for `go` modules.